 Bank lending can be useful when customers need significant purchase lending, such as a car loan or a home loan.
 Their rates, however, are not fixed and can change throughout the loan agreement.

-Banks are often privately owned, and therefore their main priority is their shareholders.
-Therefore, this can give you little control over your loan.
+Banks are often public companies or privately owned, and their main objective is to maximize value for their shareholders.
+Therefore, your loan is simply a profit driver.

 2. Credit Unions

 Credit unions are like banks, except they are non-profit entities that are owned by their members.

 To borrow money from a credit union, you must first become a member.
 The membership criteria for each credit union are different.